MehmetAzizYirik/MAYGEN/README.md

 ![Twelve out of 400k+ isomers of C10H16O](/resources/C10H16O.png)

-We benchmarked MAYGEN against the current state-of-the-art, but [closed-source structure generator Molgen](http://www.molgen.de) from the University of Bayreuth as well as against OMG, the only available open source structure generator:
+We benchmarked MAYGEN against the current state-of-the-art, but [closed-source structure generator Molgen](http://www.molgen.de) from the University of Bayreuth as well as against the [Open Molecule Generator (OMG)](https://sourceforge.net/projects/openmg/)[3], the only available open source structure generator.
+We did not test against the parallelised version of OMG - called PMG - to maintain the focus on algorithmic rather than technological speed.

 ![A speed comparison of maygen against molgen.
 Maygen is consistently slower than molgen](/resources/maygen-molgen.png)